elm/time/README.md

 Now the particular kinds of recurring events _you_ need are specific to _your_ application.
 Weekly?
 Monthly?
 Always has start and end of range?
 Allows exceptions?
 I am not convinced that a generic design is possible for all scenarios, but maybe with further exploration, we will find that it is.

 **So if you need recurring events, you got to model them yourself.** There is no shortcut.
 Putting May 3rd in your `Model` is not gonna do it.
 It is a trap.
 Thinking in human time is always a trap!

+## Future Plans

+Right now this library gives basic `Posix` and `Zone` functions, but there are a couple important things it does not cover right now:

+  1. How do I get _my_ time zone?
+  2. How do I get another time zone by name?
+  3. How do I display a time for a specific region? (e.g. `DD/MM/YYYY` vs `MM/DD/YYYY`)

+I think points (2) and (3) should be explored by the community before we add anything here.
+Maybe we can have a package that hard codes the IANA time zone database?
+Maybe we can have a package that provides HTTP requests to ask for specific time zone data?
+Etc.

+**Note:** If you make progress that potentially needs coordination with other developers, **talk to people**.
+Present your work on [discourse](http://discourse.elm-lang.org/) to learn what the next steps might be.
+Is the idea good?
+Does it need more work?
+Are there other things to consider?
+Etc. Just opening an issue like “I totally redid the API” is not how we run things here, so focus on making a strong case through normal packages and friendly communication!
+And on timelines, we try to make one _great_ choice ever (not a _different_ choice every month) so things will take longer than in the JS world.